ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-bms.md

    ```
    {: codeblock}

-2. During the Beta, following images are available.
+2. The following images are available.
 The `bx2` profile provides minimal local storage and this profile would be used with File Storage based environments.
 The `bxd2` comes with more local disk which can be used to form a vSAN Storage.

    ```sh
    $ ibmcloud is bm-prs